kayoumido/PRO_A-11/README.md

 ```
 3. Start a shell inside a running container
 ```
-docker exec -it --user=foo container_name bash # if --user is not specifie it is the last user set in the dockerfile
+docker exec -it --user=foo container_name bash # if --user is not specified, the last user set in the corresponding Dockerfile in used
 ```
-4. List running container
+4. List running containers
 ```
 docker ps
 ```

 ## Documentation

 User manual: see file xxxxx.